vlio20/one-day/README.md

     }

 **Step Four:** calculating the node position within its clique.
-As already mentioned, nodes in the same clique represents colliding events, meaning that they will have to share X axis "real-estate".
-In this step X axis position will be given for each node in a clique.
+As already mentioned, nodes will have to share the X axis (the "real-estate") with its neighbours.
+In this step X axis position will be given for each node according to its neighbours.
+The biggest clique in the cluster will determine the amount of available places.

 pseudo code: